CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

 # EduKit3 Zero

-In this resource you will make a robot that will follow a line or avoid an obstacle.
+In this resource you will make a robot that will detect a line or avoid an obstacle.

 ## Software